 My Child is afraid to come to the dental office:

-Some anxiety about going to the dentist office is normal and healthy.
-However, many children are overly fearful of unknown situations.
 At Frisco Kids Dentistry we make every effort to ensure your child feels as comfortable and confident as possible.
 Below are some helpful steps you can take to prepare your child for a dental visit.

 My child is anxious.
 Am I making it worse?